 - Prepare yourself by self-auditing first

 It is advisable for business owners to prepare for due diligence process early on, by running a self-audit on their businesses.
 You can get your business advisors on board to help you get an evaluation of your business by advising them to act as your potential investors or buyers.
 Advise them to be completely honest and transparent, this way you can identify any major problem with your business plan early on and save enough time for yourself to further prepare for the tough queries.
-You can also request a complete internal audit to be carried out by your accountants or accounting firm, if you do not have on, try looking for an Accountant in London who has experience in internal audits for due diligence.
+You can also request a complete internal audit to be carried out by your accountants or accounting firm, if you do not have on, try looking for an Accountant in Central London who has experience in internal audits for due diligence.

 - Your business information is valuable, protect it

 The investee’s first priority should be to protect the sensitive information of their business and to avoid any disclosure of such information without taking the investors into a non-disclosure agreement (NDA).
 This may not be possible in every case, but to take measures to protect your company secrets and sensitive information regarding employees, customers and suppliers, shows the potential investors or buyers that the information being provided is highly valued and protected.